The Best New England Clam Chowder Recipe

 What types of clams are best for chowder?

-Quahog clams ideal for making clam chowder.
-Depending on their size, they can be called different names, such as cherrystone or littleneck clams.
+Quahog clams are ideal for chowder.
+Depending on their size, they can be called different names, such as cherrystone, top neck, middle neck or littleneck clams.
 If you can’t get fresh clams, canned clams and clam juice work just as well!

 Overcooking clams makes them chewy.
-To avoid this, add already-cooked clams at the end after you’ve lowered or turned off the heat.
-Finely mincing them will also help reduce the chewiness.
+To avoid this, make sure they're finely minced and only add them at the very end of cooking after you’ve lowered or turned off the heat.

 How to store fresh clams?

-I prefer my clam chowder creamy but not stick-to-your-spoon thick. but it's easy to thicken it up if you wish.
+I prefer my clam chowder on the lighter side of creamy, but it's easy to thicken up to your preference.

 Did you LOVE this recipe?
 Please leave a star ⭐️ rating and comment and tag your creations @ColeyCooks on Instagram!